trashban/dotfiles/README.md

-# dotfiles for thinkpad-p14
+# dotfiles for thinkpad-p14s
-arch/fedora shitty configs
+previously an arch-linux setup using dwm, now running **void-linux+sway**. old setup is archived as another branch, will fix later and properly tag.